Artists, performers, makers, and creators can find opportunities to share their talents with the people of Alexandria.

 - To improve the capacity and stability of Alexandria-based arts organizations to create, perform, and present works of artistic excellence and innovation through organizational support and program funding

 - To create a vibrant urban environment by supporting diverse individual artists, organizations, and other entities in the creation, performance, and presentation of high-quality works of art across the City of Alexandria

 Learn more about Alexandria's Arts Program Grants.

 Torpedo Factory Art Center

-Visit torpedofactory.org/artopps for more opportunities to work and show work at Torpedo Factory Art Center and its Target Gallery.
+Visit torpedofactory.org/artopps for more opportunities to show work at Torpedo Factory Art Center.
+Many calls are national and international.